 1B1 (Jan Bjøranger)

-Violinist Jan Bjøranger is the visionary founder and artistic director of 1B1.
-As a professor and head of the string department at the University of Stavanger, Bjøranger occupies a prominent position among Norwegian musicians, as well as pursuing a very active career as a performing artist.
-The joint focus on progressive tutorial and innovative performance and is at the heart of Bjørangers engagement with 1B1, and is what has turned a predomianantely student based string orchestra into one of the freshest classical acts around.
+As a professor and head of the string department at the University of Stavanger, Jan Bjøranger occupies a prominent position among Norwegian musicians and pursues a very active career as a performing artist.
+The joint focus on progressive tutorial and innovative performance is at the heart of Bjøranger’s engagement with 1B1 and has turned a predominantly student-based string orchestra into one of the freshest classical acts around.